schibsted/spid-tech-docs/resources/articles/announcements.md

 - Norway: spid-announce-no@schibstedpayment.no
 - Sweden: spid-announce-se@schibstedpayment.no

-We cannot add people to these lists.
 If you want announcements, go to the group and apply to be added and we will approve your request as soon as possible.
+Be on top of things, be informed!